mikebridge/AkkaWebInDocker/README.md

 You can build and run both processes without docker from Visual Studio 2017 using `Debug -> Start Debugging`.

-## Build - Linux/Mac/Windows & Docker
+## Build - Linux/Mac/Windows Command Line & Docker

 _Prerequisites:_